emacsmirror/meep/docs/reference.rst

    Step ARG times or 1 when default.

 ``(meep-move-matching-bracket-outer)``
-   Jump to the matching inner bracket.
+   Jump to the matching outer bracket.
    When not at the bounds, jump the start (when enclosed in brackets).

    Return non-nil when the point was moved.